Dorado Ground Water Contamination Site: Contamination

 As far back as the 1980s, wells in the Maguayo and Dorado Urbano systems have been tested for a wide range of volatile organic compounds (VOC's), primarily tetrachloroethylene (PCE) and trichloroethylene (TCE).
-In September 2015, the EPA conducted a thorough evaluation of the wells in Dorado and the results confirmed the continuing presence of VOCs in the some of the wells.
+In September 2015, the EPA conducted a thorough evaluation of the wells in Dorado and the results confirmed the continuing presence of VOCs in some of the wells.
 The analytical results indicate the presence of bromodichloromethane, chloroform, [1,2-DCE], PCE, and TCE, at concentrations significantly above the background levels.
-The PCE concentrations in three wells, Maguayo #4, Maguayo #5, and Maguayo #6, exceed the EPA MCL of 5 µg/L. Maguayo #4 and Maguayo #5 are currently inactive but are still considered as viable components of the system.
+The PCE concentrations in three wells, Maguayo #4, Maguayo #5, and Maguayo #6, exceed the EPA MCL of 5 μg/L. Maguayo #4 and Maguayo #5 are currently inactive but are still considered as viable components of the system.
 The Maguayo #6 well is currently active and contributing to the blended Maguayo water supply system and as of September 2015, Maguayo #2, and Maguayo #7 are also active, though not contributing to the water supply system.
 The pollutants PCE and TCE are believed to cause health problems including liver damage and increased risk of cancer.

 As a part of the response to Hurricane Maria in September, 2017, the EPA has conducted new tests and determined that there are no exceedances of drinking water standards at the Dorado Groundwater Superfund site currently.
 These finding have been questioned by New York Representative Jerrold Nadler, however, during a congressional hearing into the federal response to the 2017 hurricane season.
 Congressman Nadler questioned how the well water could be safe to drink just one year after being placed on the EPA's National Priorities List.
 [CNN] also reports that they have independently verified that VOC concentrations are within an acceptable range for drinking.